navisens/NaviDocs/README.md

 -----

-### Navisens prerequisites

-Our SDK works on the majority of smartphones (both iOS and Android).
-You can view below the required sensors and operating system versions to ensure proper functioning of our SDK, we also have a method callback which reports any hardware problems: [reportError](https://github.com/navisens/NaviDocs/blob/master/API.Android.md#void-reporterrorerrorcode-errorcode-string-errordescription).

-#### Hardware

-We require at least an accelerometer and a gyroscope for our inertial estimation.

-##### Barometer

-If the phone is	equipped with a	barometer our estimation will be in 3D, which means we will report the altitude.

-#### Software

-##### iOS

-We require at least iOS 12.0.

-##### Android

-Minimum SDK is 21.

 ### What is Navisens motionDNA?
 Navisens motionDNA is a location platform designed to operate in all environments: indoors, outdoors, and underground, with zero setup and much more accurately than existing location systems.